flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 - Exponents
 - Absolute Values

-If you have never heard of any of these concepts before, I suggest you familiarize yourself with them before proceeding so you have at least a basic understanding of what they are.
+If you are unfamiliar with some of these concepts, I suggest you familiarize yourself with them before proceeding so you have at least a basic understanding of what they are.
 However if you intend to proceed anyway, just skip the stuff with which you are not familiar as it is probable you will never have to use it.

 The following exercise will introduce you to the basics of math: